Cryrivers/motif-ts/packages/core/README.md

 - Zod validation errors surface when output or next input fails to parse
 - Conditional edges that block transitions throw `'Transition blocked by edge condition'`
-- Missing outgoing edges throw `'No next step'`
+- Missing outgoing edges trigger the workflow finish sequence.
 - `back()` throws when attempting to reverse a `unidirectional` edge
 - Hook/effect cleanups swallow errors to maintain flow